determined-ai/determined/docs/reference/deploy/master-config-reference.rst

 ``image_id``
 ^^^^^^^^^^^^

    Optional.
 The AMI ID of the Determined agent.
-Defaults to the latest GCP agent image.
+Defaults to the latest AWS agent image.

 ``tag_key``
 ^^^^^^^^^^^